alanef/simple-google-maps-short-code/simple-google-maps-short-code/readme.txt

 3. Added [pw_map address="your address here" key="YOUR API KEY"] to any post or page.

 == Changelog ==
+= 1.6 =
+* escape all output to better protect against CSRF

 = 1.5.4 =
 * add filters for developers
 * add option to disable zoom